joannaong/wordflow/README.md

 define('AWS_SECRET_ACCESS_KEY', '*************');
 ```

+### Activate Plugins
+- Go to the deploy folder where Wordpress is copied over, ie. http://localhost/wordflow/deploy/local/wp/wp-admin and activate all plugins by going to 'Plugins' on the side dashboard.
+- Go to 'Settings' > 'JSON API' and activate wordflow

 ### Build
 Run 'grunt build:[your environment (local, dev, stage)]' to build.
 - Wordpress core will be copied over to deploy/[env]/wp